hetida/hetida-designer/docs/execution/running_transformation_revisions.md

 For example the default docker-compose setup this endpoint can be reached via http://localhost:8080/api/transformations/execute

-Additionally, the latest released workflow revision of a revision group can be executed through the POST web service endpoint
+Additionally, the latest released revision of a revision group can be executed through the POST web service endpoint

 `/api/transformations/execute-latest`

-Be aware: Depending on the latest workflow revision present, this endpoint might not only yield different results for the same input but might even fail, if inputs or outputs have changed.
+:warning: **Warning:** Depending on the latest revision present, this endpoint might not only yield different results for the same input but might even fail, if inputs or outputs have changed.

 ## The JSON payload and response for execution